ryandoyle5401/Budgetr/Weekly Updates/Week 5 Status Update.md

 2. Work with Josh on implementing screen swtiching code with other screens
 3. Help out with database if possible
 ### Josh's Goals
+1. Took time to work on screen switching with Ryan
+2. Got a user interface (GUI) set up
 ### Robin's Goals

 ### David's Goals